clojurists-together/clojuriststogether.org/content/news/2020/july-2020-monthly-update.md

 to do so.

-I added a document that shows how to set up a Nodejs application includeing an example of how to create a hot reloadable `express` application.
+I added a document that shows how to set up a Nodejs application including an example of how to create a hot reloadable `express` application.

 #### Much Much thanks!